Comparison Guide: Cedarwood vs Sandalwood

 As you can see, different varieties of Sandalwood and Cedarwood have unique properties.
 If you’re making a perfume, musky East Indian Sandalwood could bring the perfect depth and complexity, or fresh Virginia Cedarwood could add the right brightness.

-Of course, it’s often the case that these two oils work best together.
+Of course, it’s often the case that these two woody oils work best together.

 Sandalwood and Cedarwood are a natural pairing because of their similarities, as well as their unique differences in terms of aroma and potential aromatherapeutic and healing benefits.

-Check out our individual Sandalwood and Cedarwood essential oils as well as ouressential oil blends at edensgarden.com.
+Check out our individual Sandalwood and Cedarwood essential oils as well as our essential oil blends with all natural ingredients at edensgarden.com.

 - Moy, Ronald L, and Corey Levenson.
 “Sandalwood Album Oil as a Botanical Therapeutic in Dermatology.”
 The Journal of clinical and aesthetic dermatology vol. 10,10 (2017): 34-39.